The Mouth of Truth

 Call it unfair, yes, but accept it.
 It is the sum total of Generational Sins of previous public administrators.
 We accept the corruption because we pay them a pittance, (well, a pittance compared to what they make in private enterprise).
 We know corruption is prevalent even in first world countries.
 The assumption is cemented in the country’s archives every time a politician is caught with his hand in the till, which we know to be frequent, thanks to scandals like Janet Napoles’s lists, which some describe as a veritable roll call of public servants; and to the pronouncements of the COA; and when politicians admit so, (though they are no longer as unabashed as that senate president who complained about being investigated, saying, in exasperation, “what are we in power for?”)

 “Most fair-minded people strive to judge others according to their merits, but our research shows how often people instead judge according to unconscious stereotypes and attitudes, or implicit prejudice.
 What makes implicit prejudice so common and persistent is that it is rooted in the fundamental mechanics of thought.
-Early on, we learn to associate things that commonly go together and expect them to inevitably coexist: thunder and rain, for instance, or gray hair and old age.”
-Mahzarin R. Banaji, Max H. Bazerman, Dolly Chugh Harvard Business Review
+Early on, we learn to associate things that commonly go together and expect them to inevitably coexist: thunder and rain, for instance, or gray hair and old age," so wrote Mahzarin R. Banaji, Max H. Bazerman and Dolly Chugh in the Harvard Business Review.

 Thunder and Rain, Politicians and Corruption